montehurd/mediawiki-quickstart/README.md

 wfLoadSkin( 'Vector' );
 ```

-QuickStart's component installer links your component's `LocalSettings.php` to Mediawiki's `LocalSettings.php` by adding an include to the latter.
+QuickStart's component installer links your component's `LocalSettings.php` to MediaWiki's `LocalSettings.php` by adding an include to the latter.
 This allows you to more cleanly manage and reason about your component's settings

 The installer automatically clones your components repo so you don't have to